<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Additional Tips for Electrical Panel Compliance

-OSHA also maintains a few rules when pipes, ducts, and other equipment may be present near electrical panels.
+OSHA electrical panel clearance maintains a few rules when pipes, ducts, and other equipment may be present near electrical panels.
 Those rules include the following:

 • This clear space should include the entire footprint of the equipment, and extend upwards to six feet above the top of the equipment (or to the structural ceiling, if that is lower)

-• Pipes, ducts, and other equipment may not be located in this "headroom" space unless there is effective physical protection in place, including drip-proofing or leak-proofing, as appropriate
+• Pipes, ducts, and other equipment may not be located in this "headroom" space unless there is effective physical protection in place, including drip-proofing or leak-proofing

 example floor marking clearance around electrical panel

-• Striped hazard tape: The bright colors and stark contrast of striped hazard tape makes it easy to see from a distance; most facilities use red-and-white striped tape or black-and-yellow striped tape for outlining clearance areas around electrical equipment
+• Striped hazard floor marking tape: The bright colors and stark contrast of striped hazard tape make it easy to see from a distance.
+Most facilities use red-and-white striped tape or black-and-yellow striped tape for outlining clearance areas around electrical equipment

 • Solid color floor marking: Solid floor marking tape can denote areas when striped floor marking is used elsewhere as part of a wider color-coded system; yellow floor marking typically signals caution and indicates pedestrian paths and work areas, while white tape is most often used for general purposes